nomeata/rec-def-pearl/pearl/aec/README.md

 no dependencies besides the GHC library; only the test suite has extra dependencies.
-The virtual image has GHC and these dependencies installed; if you want to use a different system, install `ghc` and `cabal` as usual (on Debian, run `sudo apt install ghc cabal-install`).
+The virtual image has GHC and these dependencies installed; if you want to use a different system, install `ghc` and `cabal` as usual (on Debian, run `sudo apt install ghc cabal-install` and then `cabal update`).

-For the following steps I assume you are in the home directory of the virtual machine, or if you are not using the virtual machine, that you have installed ghc and cabal, unpacked the artifact tarball, and entered the directory therein.
+For the following steps I assume you are in the home directory of the virtual machine, or if you are not using the virtual machine, that you have installed ghc and cabal, ran `cabal update` unpacked the artifact tarball, and entered the directory therein.

 In the virtual machine, the shell and GHCI history is populated with the commands below, so just press ↑ if you want to avoid typing.